Introduction to Murree’s Hidden Treasures

 Local Tips for Visiting Hidden Murree

-• Weekdays: You'll likely have spots to yourself
+• Weekdays: You’ll likely have these spots completely to yourself

 These hidden spots reveal Murree as it existed before mass tourism – peaceful, majestic, and rich with history.
 By venturing beyond Mall Road, you’ll not only escape the crowds but help preserve alternative economies that sustain local families.